Pineapple Weed

 Closeup of pineapple weed yellowish-green flowers.

 Pineapple weed is an amazing plant which seems to thrive in abused soil such as dirt roads, driveways, and other dry/sandy soil.
-Yet a very calming tea similar to chamomile can be made from the plant.
+A very delicious and calming tea similar to chamomile can be made from the plant.

 The crushed plant can be rubbed on exposed skin as a weak insect repellent.